jupyterlab/jupyterlab/docs/source/user/file_formats.md

 [animation]

-To edit the JSON as a text file, right-click on the file in the File Browser and select the “Editor” item in the “Open With…” submenu:
+To edit the JSON as a text file, right-click on the file in the file browser and select the “Editor” item in the “Open With…” submenu:

 [animation]